• About

 Elderflower Benefits & Medicinal Uses

 Like so many other underappreciated plants, elderberry flowers not only taste amazing but have some potent medicinal benefits as well.
-Hibiscus, lemon balm, yarrow, dandelion, nettle, and spruce (for winter spruce tea and springtime spruce tips) are some of my other favorites, many of which can be combined to complement the power of elder flower.
-Here are some herbal tea recipes to help you get started making your own customized herbal tea blends.
+Hibiscus, lemon balm, yarrow, dandelion, nettle, and spruce (for winter spruce tea and springtime spruce tips) are some of my other favorites, many of which can be combined to complement elder flower.
+Here are some herbal tea recipes to help you get started making your own customized herbal tea blends, using purchased or wild herbs you forage.

-Herbalists have long prized elderflower for its usefulness in treating fevers and colds.
-Exceptionally rich in antioxidants, elderflower has antiviral and antimicrobial properties as well.
+Herbalists have long used elderflower for fevers and colds.
+Exceptionally rich in antioxidants, elder flowers have antiviral and antimicrobial properties as well.

-Herbalists turn to elderflower as an anti-inflammatory that’s especially beneficial for treating respiratory symptoms.
+Herbalists use elderflower as an anti-inflammatory that’s especially beneficial for treating respiratory symptoms.
 Rosemary Gladstar highlights elderflower’s diaphoretic (sweat-inducing) properties, which make it a popular choice for reducing fevers.
+Also useful for helping you cool down on hot days, elderflower can be served in refreshing iced teas, either on its own or combined with other cooling herbs.

 Elderflower also has diuretic and mild laxative effects.